Prof. Alexander F. Hickethier, PhD

 Accomplishments with SCMMTS and MII

-3. First and only private school on the West Coast with USCG approved Visual Communications course.
+3. First and only private school on the West Coast with a USCG-approved Visual Communications course.

 4. First private school in the nation with marine courses approved for Veterans.

-5. First school in California to have both a USCG approved fishing vessel safety instructor’s course and shipboard drill coordinators course.
+5. The school was the first in California to offer both a USCG-approved fishing vessel safety instructor’s course and a shipboard drill coordinator’s course.

 First in California to conduct Master’s 100 GT / 200 GT Near Coastal Issuance course and administer U.S. Coast Guard final examination.

-1985 – Present CEO, Nautilus Education Systems, Inc. Designed and implemented Nautilus Radar and Full Bridge Simulators used in 57 Schools in the United States and Asia.
-Conducted Radar, Rules of the Road and Simulator training for instructors at 23 schools in India and The Philippines.
+1985 – Present CEO, Nautilus Education Systems, Inc. Designed and implemented Nautilus Radar and Full Bridge Simulators in 57 United States and Asian Schools.
+Conducted Radar, Rules of the Road, and Simulator training for instructors at 23 schools in India and The Philippines.

-1979 – 1986 Instructor, National University, St. Louise High school, Chicago City College and Chapman College.
-Taught courses in Business Administration Department; taught courses in Personnel Management and Accounting, Technical Education Department; taught courses in Media Development, Test Development, Evaluation and Course Curriculum Development and High School Mathematics..
+1979 – 1986 Instructor, National University, St. Louise High School, Chicago City College, and Chapman College.
+Taught courses in the Business Administration Department, Personnel Management and Accounting, and Technical Education Department; taught courses in Media Development, Test Development, Evaluation and Course Curriculum Development, and High School Mathematics.
 Taught evening courses until 1985, then taught daytime courses until 1986.